-The numbers of registered deaths from maternal causes shown in Figure 20 indicate a marked increase in the number of indirect maternal deaths since 2003.
+The numbers of registered deaths from maternal causes shown in Figure 21 indicate a marked increase in the number of indirect maternal deaths since 2003.
 As noted by Bradshaw and Dorrington (2012), the timing of the increase in indirect maternal deaths is possibly surprising given that the rapid increase in the mortality of women aged 15-49 due to HIV started some 7-8 years ago and peaked some 2-3 years before 2008.
 Longer exposures to HIV infection, adverse effects of antiretroviral therapy or changed death certification practice are possible reasons for the delayed increase, but deciding which would require further investigation.
-However, what is of interest from Figure 20 is the fact that there appears to have been a drop in the number of deaths from every cause since 2009, with a sizeable decline in "Complications from other conditions" for 2011, followed by a further decline in 2012.
+However, what is of interest from Figure 20 is the fact that there appears to have been a drop in the number of deaths from every cause since 2009, with a sizeable decline in "Complications from other conditions" from 2011 to 2012, followed by a further decline over the next year.
 To what extent the declines in the most recent years are connected to the apparent under-reporting is still unclear.
-However, it is also of interest to note that there appears to have been no further decline in "Complications from other conditions" after 2012 and yet deaths from these causes are three times the level they were in 2003.
-The decline in numbers due to other causes appear also to have ceased in 2014.
+However, it is also of interest to note that there were no decline in "Complications from other conditions" for 2012-2014 and yet deaths from these causes are three times the level they were in 2003.
+The decline in numbers due to other causes appear also to have ceased since 2013 with the exception of "Complications from other conditions", which dropped sharply from 2014 to 2015, but is still two and half times higher than in 2003.

-Figure 20: Trend in the number of maternal deaths by cause, Stats SA 1997-2014
+Figure 21: Trend in the number of maternal deaths by cause, Stats SA 1997-2015